Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

 The purpose of doing this is so that I can easily access the data of the minecraft-server in that directory natively from my host OS so that I can run regular backups and do other things.
 It allows me to easily extract data like the actual Minecraft world of the server and transfer it to a new docker container.
 It is also useful when updating the Docker image of itzg/minecraft-server so that the world is persistent throughout newer versions of the image.

-A deeper and easier to understand explaination is available at https://docs.docker.com/storage/volumes/
+A deeper and easier to understand explanation is available at https://docs.docker.com/storage/volumes/

 ### Final `docker-compose.yml` File
 Here is what a `docker-compose.yml` file with all of these options configured can look like